 Elvis gives this Simon & Garfunkel classic his own spiritual, gospel-like sheen, to powerful effect…

-The host of talented photographers whose work graces this post include: Rotating banner photos top of page courtesy Elizabeth Haslam, some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/lizhaslam/
+The host of talented photographers whose work graces this post include: Rotating banner photos top of page (except for books) courtesy Elizabeth Haslam, some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/lizhaslam/

 Small daisies and sunset photos courtesy of Julie Jordan Scott of Bakersfield, CA, some rights reserved under Creative Commons licensing.
 See more of her work at: http://www.flickr.com/photos/juliejordanscott/